dpizarrow/dpizarrow/README.md

 My name is Diego Pizarro.
 I'm currently a 4th year Computer Science student at Universidad de Chile (Santiago, Chile).

+- 🌱 I’m currently learning computer vision and how to deploy ML models
 - 📫 How to reach me: [Email](mailto:diego.pizarro0@gmail.com)